Individual Therapy for Adults

 Our work together is grounded in a respect for the mind-body connection.
 Through compassionately exploring what is arising in the here-and-now, this gives us an opportunity to cultivate a deeper sense of awareness and connection to your inner experience.
 The unfolding process can facilitate insight and personal growth.

 Each person’s journey is unique and as we proceed, we work together in a way that is meaningful for you.
-There is space for us to reflect on self-care and your resources, and simply being with what is present for you.
+There is space for us to reflect on self-care and your resources, and to simply be with what is present for you.
 Through awareness, presence and compassion, this can offer potential for growth and transformation.

 Areas I Work With